|© 1993 - 2019 captainjohn.org

 lot of time on America's Great Loop Association's "Forum" to get a good idea there are many doing this on a full-time basis.

-One thing to note here is there is a huge difference between those of us that live on their boat for the purpose of 'travel & adventure' vs those
+One thing to note here is there is a huge difference between those of us that live on their boat for the purpose of 'travel & adventure' vs those that

-ownership.
-It makes a big difference in the type & size boat we should select.
+a big difference in the type & size boat we should select.

 Believe us, cruising long-distance, and living aboard, are not the same.
 They are totally two different things.
 They require totally two different